kernelci/kernelci-core/doc/collection-boot.rst

  For more info on all the required JSON request fields, see the :ref:`boot schema for POST requests <schema_boot_post>`.

+ :reqjson string arch: The architecture of the board.
  :reqjson string board: The name of the board.
  :reqjson string defconfig: The name of the defconfig.
  :reqjson string job: The name of the job.